Personal tools

 - Overview

-So we can say that if the infrastructure supporting big data analysis is the distributed file system we mentioned, then the programming model of big data should support the programmability of operations in the distributed file system.
-By this we mean being able to use big data to write computer programs that work efficiently on top of a distributed file system and deal with all potential problems with ease.
+So we can say that if the infrastructure that supports big data analysis is the distributed file system we mentioned, then the programming model for big data should support the programmability of operations in the distributed file system.

-The big data programming model represents a programming style and provides an interface paradigm for developers to write big data applications and programs.
-The programming model is usually the core feature of the big data framework, which implicitly affects the execution model of the big data processing engine, and also drives the way users express and build big data applications.
+The programming model is usually a core feature of a big data framework.
+It implicitly affects the execution model of the big data processing engine and drives the way users express and construct big data applications.

 - Programming Languages for Big Data

-Big data is the collection of large and complex data sets, and programmers need advanced data processing software tools to analyze these data.
+Big data is a collection of large and complex data sets that require programmers to analyze these data using advanced data processing software tools.
 With the help of big data, businesses can gain valuable information about customers or market trends to make profitable business decisions.
-Understanding big data programming languages can help you understand how technologists use them to retrieve, organize, store, and update vast amounts of data in databases.

-There are many, many programming languages used for various purposes today, but when it comes to big data, you'll see four languages that stand out the most: Python, R, Java, and Scala.
-Some of these languages are better suited for large-scale analytical tasks, while others are good at dealing with big data and the Internet of Things.
+Some of these languages are better suited for large-scale analytical tasks, while some are good at handling big data and the Internet of Things.

 - Big Data Programming Models

-These industries require analytical models to improve the efficiency of their operations.
-The data generated by these industries is called big data because it is not only large in volume, but also fast in speed and in various formats.
-Organizations such as McDonald's, Amazon, and Walmart are investing in big data applications to examine large data sets to reveal hidden patterns, unknown correlations, market trends, customer preferences, and other useful business information.
+Organizations like McDonald's, Amazon, and Walmart are investing in big data applications to examine large data sets to reveal hidden patterns, unknown correlations, market trends, customer preferences, and other useful business information.

-Regardless of the programming language and supported application programming interface (API), the programming model bridges the underlying hardware architecture with the software.
-IoT applications such as smart homes, wearable devices, and smart cities generate large amounts of data to process.
-Analyzing such a large amount of data is a major challenge.
+IoT applications such as smart homes, wearable devices, and smart cities generate large amounts of data that need to be processed.
+Analyzing such large amounts of data is a major challenge.

 Grindelwald_Switzerland_060522A